aces/Loris/modules/genomic_browser/help/genomic_browser.md

 # Genomic Browser

-This module is intended to allow users to visualize the results of already analyzed genetic tests cross-linked with behavioral and imaging candidate data.
+This module allows you to visualize the results of already analyzed genetic tests cross-linked with behavioral and imaging candidate data.

-The intended users are researchers and study personnel browsing and reviewing summary data.
-This module is a beta version which aims to present summary genomic data of several types so that researchers can usefully review and explore data available for study participants in a cross-modal context.
-SNP, CNV, and methylation (epigenomic) data are example types of data supported.
+It is designed for researchers and study personnel who are browsing and reviewing summary data.
+This module presents summary genomic data of several types, enabling you to review and explore data available for study participants in a cross-modal context.
+Supported data types include SNP, CNV, and methylation (epigenomic) data.

-Utilities are included for uploading and visualizing data, and these functions can be extended for additional data types.
-This module is not designed to replace existing databases designed for storing genomic data.

 ### Usage
 You can switch between the different tabs to view different types of genomic data.
 The tabs are: